The National Geospatial-Intelligence Agency’s (NGA) Commercial Joint Mapping Toolkit (CJMTK)

 the 3-D, Spatial, Network, and Geostatistical extensions and ArcGIS Mobile.
 The toolkit also

-includes additional components developed by Northrop Grumman and AGI.
+includes additional components developed by Northrop Grumman.
 The CJMTK is available

 for the Windows and Linux operating systems.
 Together, the components of the CJMTK comprise a

 comprehensive package that provides unparalleled geospatial data management, analysis, and

 This acquisition replaces all of the existing Joint Mapping Tool Kit (JMTK) functions